 - Market trends

-- Sales data of the previous year
+- Sales data for the previous year

 - This year’s growth rate